 Overview of MARPOL Annex I: Regulations for the Prevention of Pollution by Oil

 MARPOL Annex I, effective since October 2, 1983, is a detailed set of rules aimed at preventing oil pollution from ships.
-The United States, having signed MARPOL Annexes I, II, III, V, and VI, has enforced these rules through domestic laws.
-These include the Act to Prevent Pollution from Ships (APPS) and the Hazardous Materials Transportation Act (HMTA).

 Scope and Applicability of Annex I

-Annex I mandates all ships, with particular stipulations for oil tankers.
+Annex I mandates all ships, with particular provisions for oil tankers.
 It addresses both operational and accidental oil discharges.
 The regulations span 11 chapters and 47 rules, covering various aspects of ship oil discharge.
 These include surveys, certification, machinery space, cargo area regulations, and more.

 It also focuses on preventing oil pollution incidents, ensuring reception facilities, and managing ship-to-ship transfers.
 Special considerations are given to Antarctica and polar waters.